-Muslims who fail to pray on Friday will be fined or jailed.Watch
+Muslims who fail to pray on Friday will be fined or jailed.Watch this thread

 According to the Kedah Islamic Religious Department (JAIK), the offence comes under Section 13 of the Kedah Darul Aman Syariah Criminal Offences Enactment 2014, which was passed by the State Legislative Assembly last year.

 "However, we will not be blindly issuing summonses for the offence.
 We will act based on public complaints, especially from those among their congregation," said JAIK's chief enforcement officer, Syeikh Ahmad Fisol Omar.

 "If the offenders fail to cooperate, we will apply for a warrant of arrest from a Syariah Court judge," he added at the news conference held at his office, here, Monday.

 According to Syeikh Ahmad, the JAIK had received complaints on the presence of Muslim men at public places while Friday prayers were ongoing.

 "Hopefully, the enforcement of the relevant law will reduce the number of Friday prayer truants," he said.